dwunsch47/simple-vector/README.md

 ------
 Min.
 C++ version: C++17

-Clone repository use similarly to std::vector
+Clone repository and use similarly to std::vector